APCSLowell/SampleAssignment/README.md

 18. OPTIONAL: If you have extra time, feel free to change the code in the *SampleAssignment.pde* file to make a different design.

-18. Add the URL link of your finished assigned to google classroom.